aad4000/Item_Services/backend/Readme.md

 ---

-## Stopping and Removing the Docker Container
+## Stopping and Removing Docker Resources

 ### 1. Stop the Container: